DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Those last four "apply"s might as well get done in one command instead of four.
 A ``#meta`` blueprint can help with that.
-A meta blueprint refers to other blueprints in the same file by their label (see the `Modeline markers`_ section above) in the same format used by the `quickfort` command:
+A meta blueprint refers to other blueprints in the same file by their label (see the `Modeline markers`_ section) in the same format used by the `quickfort` command:
 ``<sheet name>/<label>``, or just ``/<label>`` for blueprints in .csv files or blueprints in the same spreadsheet sheet as the ``#meta`` blueprint that references them.